Learn to rewrite the rules of gift giving with this ethical gift giving guide and make your silly season sensible with these six ideas.

 ‘Tis the season to be wasteful!
-But it’s 2019 people, and if your loved ones aren’t ready for ethical gift giving then they really need to read the news.
+But times are a-changin’, and if your loved ones aren’t ready for ethical gift giving then they really need to read the news.

 It’s hard to feel like getting festive when we’re in a climate emergency.
-But it’s heartening to see the movement that has swelled this year.
+But it’s heartening to see the climate movement that has swelled in recent times.
 Climate strikes, increased pressure on governments, and spate of local councils declaring a climate emergency are something to raise a glass to.

 But whether we feel like celebrating or not, gift-giving at this time of year is often a non-voluntary social obligation.
 And one that goes to the very heart of our culture if anthropologists and psychologists are to be believed.

 Gift giving is hard-wired into human culture, across religions and ethnicities globally.
 It is a cultural exchange that follows a system of rules.
 In our society gift giving must seem to be “generously offered” and spontaneous, but in fact is a “social deception”, according to anthropologist Marcel Mauss.

 Mauss’ work helps to explain why gift giving can be such a source of anxiety and stress.
 This is because it has very little to do with generosity, kindness or selflessness and more about social rules and expectations.
 It’s no wonder psychologists are starting to believe that we actually get very little out of the act of gifting.

 We strive to find the “perfect” gift for a loved one, wasting huge amounts of time and energy.
 We dread the thought of those awful gifts that show our loved ones just don’t “get” us.
 And equally we dread the thought of being responsible for giving a gift that goes down like a lead balloon.
 Particularly at Christmas, we have the added pressure of giving and receiving.
 We all know how it feels to receive an elaborate gift in exchange for something “stingy”.